paritytech/substrate-playground/website/docs/building/architecture.md

 Users can use a TypeScript base front end to communicate with a backend.
 This HTTP server is hosted on kubernetes and deploys custom [theia](https://www.theia-ide.org/) (a web based VSCode IDE) containers via kubernetes API.

-A session is the deployment of a template for a user at a time.
+A workspace is the deployment of a template for a user at a time.
-A user can have a single session at a time.
+A user can have a single workspace at a time.
-Template details can be updated (ports, ..) as well as session details (maxDuration)
+Template details can be updated (ports, ..) as well as workspace details (maxDuration)

-Session details can also be updated during the lifetime of a session
+Workspace details can also be updated during the lifetime of a workspace

 ## Frontend